galenguyer/GenericBot.Core/README.md

 - General bug fixes.
 Small things like unbans not working if the user wasn't banned by the bot or Administrator permissions not being deteted that were.

 ##### Things I've removed
 - Some fun commands have been removed.
-These are commands like >jeff, >star, >dog, and >cat.
+These are commands like >jeff and >star.
 These are popular and will be added but are a lower priority than bug fixes and other features.
 - Points have been removed, at least for the time being.
 The code around them was very messy and doesn't work with the new structure.